Allen Adamson thinks Jerry Seinfeld would be a great brand manager

 R: I’m sure there’s no magic bullet to figuring that out, but do you have any consistent first step that you would take if a client comes to you and says, “We need to rebrand.”
 Or, “We have a business strategy, but we need to build a brand.”

-A: I assume that I like either getting all the possible things you could say about your story on paper and maybe on little index cards or made with natural ingredient or organic or fun.
+A: I like either getting all the possible things you could say about your story on paper and maybe on little index cards or made with natural ingredient or organic or fun.
 Whatever the benefit, get everything on little index cards and a little bit of exercising, if you’re going to tell the story, try to put them in a little pyramid.
 How do you start the story?
 I try to get people to say, “If you’re going to tell me one thing about your brand story and the elevator door is closing, what is that one thing that you begin your story with?
 How do you start?
 What’s the most important thing?”
 When people are forced to edit themselves, they do a better job.

 In the olden days, when we were all watching 60-second commercials in front of one television set in the family room, you could make a whole movie about 100 things about your brand story and people were paying attention.
 Now, in the ADD world we live on, where people are multi-tasking and looking for experience, you have about five seconds to tell your story clearly.
 If it takes you longer than that, people are already too dense.
 I actually force the teams to build their stories in a pyramid form, trying to get to a point because if they can’t go to a point, then their audience won’t be able to get to a point.